VIS4ROB-lab/mesh_based_mapping/README.md

 #### Running

-You can see our algorithm running using the provided launch file and one of the bagfiles from our ETHZ_V4RL-CAB Dataset.
-The links are in the next section.
-The configuration file *config_fpga_v4r4.yaml* already contains the calibration data for this dataset, but only using one camera.
+Use the provided launch file and one of the bagfiles from our ETHZ_V4RL-CAB Dataset (links below) to run this code.
+The configuration file *config_fpga_v4r4.yaml* already contains the calibration data for this dataset, using one camera.

-In one terminal you should run the line below just changing the location of the bagfile that you download.
+Type the following in a terminal and change the location of the bagfile that you download, accordingly:
 ```bash
 roslaunch okvis_ros okvis_node_synchronous_mesh_mapping.launch \
            bagfile:=/home/lucas/data/iros16/ethz_v4rl_ground.bag
 ```

-In another terminal you should run rviz with our configuration file
+In another terminal you should run Rviz with our configuration file:
 ```bash
 rviz -d /home/lucas/catkin_ws/src/okvis_ros_mesh_mapping/config/rviz.rviz
 ```

 ## ETHZ_V4RL-CAB Dataset